-3. (1) The council consists of the following members, appointed by the Minister, 10 taking into account, among other things, appropriate representation of race, gender and disability-
+3. The council consists of the following members, appointed by the Minister, taking into account, among other things, appropriate representation of race, gender and disability-

-- (a) six registered persons, excluding candidates of whom at least four must actively practise in the landscape architectural profession- - (i) who must be nominated by the voluntary associations and any registered 15 person; and - (ii) who must represent the categories of registered persons contemplated in section 18, in the prescribed manner; - (b) two professionals in the service of the State nominated by any sphere of government, of whom at least one must be nominated by the department; and 20 - (c) two members of the public nominated through an open process of public participation.
+- (a) six registered persons, excluding candidates, of whom at least four must actively practise in the project and construction management professions- 1s - (i) who must be nominated by the voluntary associations and any registered person; and - (ii) who must represent the categories of registered persons contemplated in section 18, in the prescribed manner; - (b) two professionals in the service of the State, nominated by any sphere of 20 government, of whom at least one must be nominated by the department; and - (c) two members of the public nominated through an open process of public participation.